 Millions of Americans are on medication for acid reflux.
 Beyond the antacids like Tums, conventional treatments include proton pump inhibitors (PPI) like Nexium and other drugs.
 PPI’s were only approved by the FDA for 8 weeks of use, but are often used for much longer.
 Side effects can include increased fracture risk, reduced magnesium levels, and bacterial overgrowth leading to diarrhea.

-Acid reflux is actually an indication of not enough stomach acid (low pH) rather than too much.
-By using drugs to reduce stomach acid production, because this can further impair the effectiveness of digestion and contribute to the cause of acid reflux.
+Using drugs to reduce stomach acid production can further impair the effectiveness of digestion and contribute to the cause of acid reflux.
 Low stomach acid can also lead to bacterial overgrowth which is another cause of acid reflux.

 The other key factor in acid reflux is a weakened esophageal sphincter (the barrier between the stomach and the esophagus.)
 Poor digestion will lead to increased gas and pressure on that sphincter and reflux of the digestive juices.